 Every day on Radio Nova, just before 11am, we play a couple of songs key to “today in music history” Have a listen!
 But for now – here’s some light reading and watching.
 July 22nd in Music History looks like this.

 1965, Mick Jagger, Brian Jones and Bill Wyman from The Stones were each fined £5 at East Ham Magistrates Court, London, after being found guilty of ‘insulting behaviour’ at a service station.
-The three had all urinated against a wall after the service station attendant had refused them the use of the facilities.
+The three had all urinated against a wall after the service station attendant had refused them the use of the jacks.

 1973, David Bowie released the single ‘Life On Mars’.
 The track which was first released in 1971 on the album Hunky Dory, features guest piano work by Yes keyboardist Rick Wakeman.